Course Description

 Review of Colonial Period – mapping, economic and religious differences, transatlantic trade of enslaved humans, mercantilism

-American Revolution – Major battles, key players, civilian contributions, Declaration of Independence, role of allies
+The American Revolution – French & Indian War, tyranny of economic and political interference, loyalists vs. patriots, major battles, key players, civilian contributions, Declaration of Independence, role of allies